dipanshuupreti/master-slave-selection-demo/README.md

     -gradle

 ## How to run -
-    Run multiple instance of this application.
+    Run multiple instances of this application.
 If you are running on local machine then run on different port.
       - Application port is configured in application.properties->server.port

     When you run the application for the first time then a Persistent ZK node(parent node) with name "master-slave-selection-demo" will be created with watch enabled.